swapnilparatey/alexa/Readme.md

 terminal that can be used to debug the Photon boards incase the Wi-Fi method fails.
-7) Particle online IDE was used to flash code into the Photons remotely without any physical serial connection with the user laptop (although a USB was still connected though, it was addressed as a power port and not in any way a leak of ultra-secret information of national security which was based on Amazon Echo's Alexa's boring mundane and almost sad remarks about anything - yes, the Echo does not have a sense of humor for those who are expecting a bit too much).
+7) Particle online IDE was used to flash code into the Photons remotely without any physical serial connection with the user laptop (although a USB was still connected though, it was addressed as a power port).
 8) Programming the Echo was the most important part.
 Lambda functions were created for specifying separate skills which would be updated based on user's request [lambda_function_AWS].
 Intents were described on the developers page.